-classifies sequences using the Sintax algorithm
+vs_sintax classifies sequences using the Sintax algorithm

-implemented in VSEARCH
+implemented in VSEARCH.

 Usage